West Point, Mississippi: Economy

 Large businesses in West Point include Southern Ionics, Babcock & Wilcox, and Mossy Oak.
 Bryan Foods was founded in West Point in 1936 by John H. Bryan, Sr and W.B.
 Bryan.
 Bryan Foods was acquired by Sara Lee Corporation in 1968 and continued operations in West Point until March 2007.
-West Point has an ever-increasing economic sector with the opening of the new Prairie Belt Power Site.
-The site allows advantage to West Point with its easy access to major highways, waterways and railways; ample electric power and natural gas resources; and access to three airports.

 Arts and culture

 Old Waverly Golf Club, located outside of West Point and recognized as one of Mississippi's top golf courses, hosted the 1999 U.S. Women's Open, which was won by Juli Inkster.
-West Point Country Club is three minutes from downtown West Point and offers 18 rounds of golf, swimming, tennis and a club house.
+West Point Country Club is three minutes from downtown West Point and offers 18 holes of golf, swimming, tennis and a club house.

 Payne Field was an advanced aviation school operated from May 1918 to March 1920.
 About 1,500 pilots were trained there.
 It is recognized as the first airfield in the state of Mississippi.

 Despite averaging less than 1" of snow a year, West Point was the home of the original Blazon-Flexible Flyer, Inc. proclaimed to make the best snow sled in the United States, which became an American tradition.

 Waverly Plantation Mansion, eight miles east of West Point, is a National Historic Landmark.
 Its four-story cantilevered stair hall and cupola are considered unique in the United States.
 The mansion is open daily for tours from 9 am to 5 pm.
 An admission fee is charged.

 West Point is the home of the Howlin' Wolf Blues Museum.
 Each Labor Day weekend the town of West Point hosts the Prairie Arts Festival.
 The weekend kicks off with the Howlin’ Wolf Blues Festival on Friday night followed by the Prairie Arts Festival during the day on Saturday.
 The festival showcases the areas arts and crafts with shopping, music, rides for children, a 5K race and a car show.

 Education

 Public education in the city of West Point is provided by the West Point Consolidated School District.

-The West Point Green Wave football team has won the state championship for their classification 11 times, in 1982, 1987, 1988, 1989, 2005, 2009, 2010, 2016, 2017, 2018 and 2019.
+The West Point Green Wave football team has won the state championship for their classification 13 times, in 1982, 1987, 1988, 1989, 2005, 2009, 2010, 2016, 2017, 2018,2019, 2023, and 2024.

-West Point is the home of three high schools: West Point High School, the town's lone public high school, offers a diverse classroom environment and is the largest of the three.
+West Point is the home of three high schools.
+West Point High School, the town's lone public high school, offers a diverse classroom environment and is the largest of the three.
 Oak Hill Academy and Hebron Christian School are tuition based private schools.

 Oak Hill Academy is a private PK-12 school that was founded in 1966 as a segregation academy for white students.